 Yes, CHD is a serious condition and can be fatal if not treated promptly.
 It is a progressive disease, meaning that tends to worsen with passing time.

-Heart failure is associated with increased risk of death, morbidity and poor quality of life.
+Heart failure is associated with an increased risk of death, morbidity, and poor quality of life.

 There are about 1.3 to 23 million cases of heart failure in India.
 Compared to the West, Indian patients are diagnosed with heart failure at a younger age.
 Indians are diagnosed with heart failure in their 50s and 60s whereas the West is affected by the age of 70.
 Males are more affected by the disease than their female counterparts.